izzuddinafif/MATLAB-GA-PSO/README.md

 - Utilizes genetic algorithm for optimizing variables.
 - Employs particle swarm optimization for accelerating convergence.
 - Displays convergence graph with the best fitness values at each iteration.
-- Code is easily modifiable to accommodate different optimization problems.
+- Code is modifiable to accommodate different optimization problems.

 ## Installation